pybughive/pybughive/README.md

 * [google/jax](https://github.com/google/jax)

 ## Using PyBugHive
-Using PyBugHive is straightforward as all commands (besides the clean command) follow the same pattern: python pybughive.py {command} {project}-{issue}, where {project} is the name of the selected project’s repository and {issue} is the number of the selected issue.
+Using PyBugHive is straightforward as all commands (besides the clean command) follow the same pattern: `python pybughive.py {command} {project}-{issue}`, where `{project}` is the name of the selected project’s repository and `{issue}` is the number of the selected issue.

 The possible commands are the following:

 * checkout: Clones the selected repository and checks out the appropriate commit hash.
 This should be the first command when using this tool.
 * install: Searches for the appropriate install steps and runs them.
 This should be the second command.